tanshuai0219/EDTalk/README.md

   You can also use [crop_image.py](data_preprocess/crop_image.py) to crop the image, but [increase_ratio](https://github.com/tanshuai0219/EDTalk/blob/928fe3de7cf74b6a0e7db4ec90d59c85d79b8bc1/data_preprocess/crop_image.py#L76) has to be carefully set and tried several times to get the optimal result.
   <!-- For images where faces only make up a small portion of the image, we recommend using the [crop_image2.py](data_preprocess/crop_image2.py) to crop image. -->

-### If you don't want to change the expression of the identity source, please download the [EDTalk_lip_pose.pt](https://drive.google.com/file/d/1XkCWeph0LvQfpWb2mO4YhfUVE3qay71Z/view?usp=sharing) and put it into ./ckpts.
+### **EDTalk-A:lip+pose without exp**:If you don't want to change the expression of the identity source, please download the [EDTalk_lip_pose.pt](https://drive.google.com/file/d/1XkCWeph0LvQfpWb2mO4YhfUVE3qay71Z/view?usp=sharing) and put it into ./ckpts.

 #### If you only want to change the lip motion of the identity source, run
   ```